U.S. open to North Korea talks despite missile program activity

 “But we don’t draw any conclusions from that besides they are restoring the facility,” Joel Wit of 38 North told Reuters.
 “There is no evidence to suggest anything more than that.”

-On Wednesday, Bolton, a hardliner who was argued for a tough approach to North Korea in the past, warned of new sanctions if it did not scrap its weapons program.
+Bolton on Wednesday warned of new sanctions if North Korea did not scrap its weapons program.

-Despite the sanctions talk, there have been signs across Asia that Trump’s “maximum pressure” sanctions campaign against North Korea has sprung leaks.
+Despite his sanctions talk, there have been signs across Asia that the U.S. “maximum pressure” sanctions campaign against North Korea has sprung leaks.

-In a new sanctions breach, three South Korean companies were found to have brought in more than 13,000 tons of North Korean coal, worth 2.1 billion won ($2 million) since 2017, by making it out to have been produced in China and Vietnam, South Korea said.
+In a new breach, three South Korean companies were found to have brought in more than 13,000 tons of North Korean coal, worth 2.1 billion won ($2 million) since 2017, South Korea said.

-North Korean media has given conflicting signals about its relations with the United States, while appearing to target Bolton as a spoiler.
+North Korean media has given conflicting signals on U.S. relations, while appearing to target Bolton as a spoiler.

 Its state television aired a 78-minute documentary late on Wednesday focused on showing a cordial mood between Trump and Kim as the summit ended, indicating Pyongyang was not about to walk away from negotiations, experts say.